By Michelle Lee

 While the Insectary is not a new facility on campus, this alongside three new laboratories at the Yale-NUS Science Centre on campus, create a holistic infrastructure for environmental researchers on campus.
 The three new laboratories include a molecular laboratory for studying biology at the microscopic level, a wet laboratory for performing experiments involving chemicals, and a new data laboratory.

-The Environmental Science laboratories are the newest part of a three-phase development project to provide a robust research infrastructure for students and faculty in the sciences.
+The Environmental Science laboratories are the latest part of a three-phase development project to provide robust research infrastructure for students and faculty in the sciences.
 The first phase was the opening of a suite of Life Sciences laboratories in 2018, and the final phase will be the opening of new Physical Sciences laboratories next year.
 Once the project is completed, all the Yale-NUS Science laboratories will serve the dual function of teaching and research, as part of our wider initiative to support excellence in science through innovative teaching and research.

 Professor of Science (Environmental Studies) Stephen Brian Pointing, who is also the Director of the Division of Science, said: “The Environmental Science laboratories greatly expand our ability to offer students experiential learning on topical issues related to the understanding, valuation and protection of Singapore’s natural beauty.
 The state-of-the-art equipment and analytical tools are designed to enrich and add value to more traditional field-based studies of Singapore’s natural environment.”